|

 The insertion sort splits an

 array into two sub-arrays.
-The first sub-array is always sorted and gets larger as the sort
+The first sub-array (such as the cards in

 continues.
 The second